-- •The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013. - •The member retires on disability. - •The member retires directly from short-term or long-term disability under the Virginia Sickness and Disability Program (VSDP). - •The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program. - •The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-in-service benefit.
+- •The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013. - •The member retires on disability. - •The member retires directly from short-term or long-term disability. - •The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program. - The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-in-service benefit.
 The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) from the date the monthly benefit begins.